 As their knowledge of Livebearers deepens, hobbyists discover the wild species that are sometimes available from their fellow aquarists or fish clubs.
 These fish may be threatened in the wild, making captive maintenance programs crucial to their survival as a species.

 Wild Molly species can be found all over the world.
 Their environment can vary in salinity levels and often has a high pH, but there are those found in soft water with no salinity too.
 Captive care usually isn’t too difficult, but they do demand a very clean environment with frequent water changes and good filtration.
 Mollies require a high quality diet that includes a higher level of vegetation (seaweed/algae, vegetables, etc.) than other omnivorous fish, along with meat protein from krill, rotifers, insects, larvae, fish, chopped earthworms, etc. Ours are fed homemade, frozen and freeze-dried fish food, along with seaweed flakes.

-Below are a few of the wild-type Mollies (natural species) we’ve kept in our aquariums, including Poecilia kykesis, Poecilia velifera, Poecilia latipinna, Poecilia orri, and various Poecilia sphenops species.
+Below are a few of the wild-type Mollies (natural species, aquarium strain) we’ve kept in our aquariums, including Poecilia kykesis, Poecilia velifera, Poecilia latipinna, Poecilia orri, and various Poecilia sphenops species.

 ???
 Have you ever kept wild-type fish in your aquarium?
 Please share your experience with us in the comments below.